Entry Requirements

 Minimum of 48 UCAS points.

-Completion of at least a Level 3 in Counselling if you don't have experience and knowledge.
+Completion of at least a Level 3 in Counselling if you don't have significant relevant experience and knowledge.

 Study Mode